A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity

 \subsection{Summary of Contributions}

-Our contributions are summarized below. \begin{enumerate} \item \textbf{\textit{A Geometric Notion of Data Heterogeneity:}} We propose the concept of angular heterogeneity, which extends the notion of cosine similarity to certain vector spaces associated with the distribution of global data among the machines.
-The generality of this concept and its scale-invariant nature make it a potentially useful measure of data heterogeneity in distributed learning. \item \textbf{\textit{Convergence Rate Analysis:}} We derive bounds on the optimal convergence rates of (a) three gradient descent-based methods, namely D-NAG, D-HBM, and DGD, and (b) three projection-based methods, namely the Block-Cimmino Method, APC, and the algorithm proposed in~\cite{mou}.
-Moreover, we show that the greater the level of cross-machine angular heterogeneity, the greater are the optimal convergence rates of APC and the Block-Cimmino Method. \item \textbf{\textit{Experimental Validation:}} We validate our theoretical results numerically and demonstrate how the optimal convergence rate of the most efficient method (APC) is bounded with respect to the dimension of the data.
-Our experiments also shed light on the dependence of this quantity on the number of machines. \end{enumerate}
+Our contributions are summarized below. \begin{enumerate} \item \textbf{\textit{A Geometric Notion of Data Heterogeneity.}} We propose a concept of angular heterogeneity, which extends the notion of cosine similarity/principal angles to certain vector spaces associated with the distribution of global data among the machines.
+Furthermore, we show that angular heterogeneity can be computed using efficient algorithms.
+The generality of this concept, its scale-invariant nature, and its tractability make it a potentially useful measure of data heterogeneity in distributed learning. \item \textbf{\textit{Convergence Rate Analysis.}} We derive bounds on the optimal convergence rates of (a) three gradient descent-based methods, namely D-NAG, D-HBM, and DGD, and (b) three projection-based methods, namely the block Cimmino method, APC, and the algorithm proposed in~\cite{mou}.
+These bounds serve two different purposes: one of them captures the dependence of the optimal convergence rate on the total number of equations in the global system, whereas the other captures its dependence on the number of machines.
+Moreover, we show that the greater the level of cross-machine angular heterogeneity, the better the optimal convergence rates of APC and the block Cimmino method.
+As by-products of this analysis, we obtain bounds on the convergence rates of D-NAG, DGD, the block Cimmino method, and the algorithm of~\cite{mou}. \item \textbf{\textit{Illustrative Examples.}} We provide several examples to illustrate the implications of our main results for different levels of local and cross-machine angular heterogeneity. \item \textbf{\textit{Experimental Validation.}} We validate our theoretical results numerically and demonstrate how the optimal convergence rate of the most efficient method (APC) is bounded with respect to the dimension of the data.
+Our experiments also shed light on the dependence of this quantity on the number of machines.
+In addition, we investigate the behavior of the cross-machine angular heterogeneity in a stochastic setting involving normally distributed equation coefficients, and we show that this heterogeneity approaches its maximum value as the number of equations goes to infinity. \end{enumerate}

 \textit{Notation:} We let $\R$ denote the set of real numbers.
 Given two natural numbers $n$ and $m$, we let $[n]:=\{1,2,\ldots, n\}$ denote the set of the first $n$ natural numbers, $\R^n$ denotes the space of all $n$-dimensional column vectors with real entries, and $\R^{m\times n}$ to denotes the space of real-valued matrices with $m$ rows and $n$ columns.
 Besides, $I_{n\times n}\in\R^{n\times n}$ denotes the identity matrix and ${O}_{n\times n}\in\R^{n\times n}$ denotes the matrix with every entry equal to 0, where the subscripts are dropped if they are clear from the context. for each $k\in[n]$, we let $e_k$ denote the $k$-th canonical basis vector of $\R^n$.